Quasi-regular Dirichlet forms and the obstacle problem for elliptic equations with measure data: Lewy-Stampacchia type inequality and stability results

-\nsubsection{The Lewy-Stampacchia inequality} In this section we prove Lewy-Stampacchia type inequality in our general framework.
-In the case of one barrier and regular data inequalities of such type for nonlocal operators (on $\mathbb{R}^{n}$) are proved in \cite{SV}.
+In this section, we prove Lewy-Stampacchia type inequality in our general framework and give some stability results for solutions.
+In the case of one barrier and regular data, inequalities of such type for nonlocal operators (on $\mathbb{R}^{n}$) were proved in \cite{SV} (see also the recent papers \cite{GM,PV} for abstract Lewy-Stampacchia inequality and for the same type of inequality in the Heisenberg group).

 Let us stress that the measures $f_{h_1}\cdot m,\mu,Lh_1$ and $\nu$ in the theorem below need not be finite.